dzackgarza/Notes/blog_ideas[blog writing ideas].md

   - Having boy/girl then boy problem
   - i^i is real
 - Green's Theorem and Stoke's Theorem are the same thing
+- Deriving formulas using differentiation/integration of power series